 delete-next-character() delete-previous-character() These actions remove the character immediately before or after the insert point.
 If a Carriage Return is removed then the next line is appended to the end of the current line. delete-next-word() delete-previous-word() These actions remove all characters between the insert point location and the next word boundary.
 A word boundary is defined as a Space, Tab or Carriage Return. delete-selection() This action removes all characters in the current selection.
 The selection can be set with the selection actions.
-Selec ction Actions select-word() This action selects the word in which the insert point is currently located.
+Selection Actions select-word() This action selects the word in which the insert point is currently located.
 If the insert point is between words then it will select the previous word. select-all() This action selects the entire text buffer. select-start() This action sets the insert point to the current pointer location (if triggered by a button event) or text cursor location (if triggered by a key event).
 It will then begin a selection at this location.
-If many of these selection actions occur quickly in succession then the selection count mechanism will be invoked (see the section called "Text Selections for Application Programmers" for details).

-select-adjust() This action allows a selection started with the select-start action to be modified, as described above.
+If many of these selection actions occur quickly in succession then the selection count mechanism will be invoked (see the section titled \fBText Selections for Application Programmers\fP for details). select-adjust() This action allows a selection started with the select-start action to be modified, as described above. select-end(name [, name ,]) This action ends a text selection that began with the select-start action, and asserts ownership of the selection or selections specified.
+A name can be a selection (e.g., PRIMARY) or a cut buffer (e.g., CUT_BUFFER0).
+Note that case is important.
+If no names are specified, PRIMARY is asserted.